nobsessive/git_note/README.md

 # git_note
-note on learning to use git hub and fiddle with git efficiently
+Notes on learning to use git hub and fiddle with git efficiently